Hanliang-Xu/HopHacks24/README.md

 We knew the Maryland Department of Health had a Dashboard for the opioid crisis, but it seemed they had not created more dashboards for other essential health issues.
 When considering the data available from the Maryland Department of Health, we chose to focus on Health Care Access because a person's ability to access health care shapes their health outcomes no matter the illness they face.
 Thus, we felt that using our skills to advocate for more health access was a way to maximize improved health outcomes in Maryland.

 ## What it does
-We hope that this website will allow voters to engage with health care access for their state and interact with each other and legislatures to advance health care access for the least vulnerable.
-To this end, we have a drop-down menu where people can look at how different demographics impact access to healthcare.
-We also have a map to allow people to visually see how access to health care has changed over time, and we have a discussion form to initiate conversations around this topic.
+This website allows voters to engage with health care access for their state and interact with each other and legislatures to advance health care access for the least vulnerable.
+To this end, we have a drop-down menu where users can look at how different demographics impact access to healthcare.
+We also have a map to allow people to visually see how access to health care has changed over time, and we have a discussion forum to initiate conversations around this topic.
 The project aims to foster engagement between voters, policymakers, and other stakeholders.
 The ultimate goal is to drive positive legislative and community-level action to improve healthcare access, especially for marginalized populations.

 ## Key Features
 - **Interactive Map Visualization**
-  The core feature of *Untitled* is its interactive map that visualizes healthcare access across Maryland's regions.
+  - The core feature of *Untitled* is its interactive map that visualizes healthcare access across Maryland's regions.
   - Users can view changes in healthcare access over time (from 2011 to 2022), observing trends and patterns in access disparity.
   - Each region is color-coded based on access levels, with darker colors indicating worse access and lighter colors representing better access.
 - **Demographic Filters**
-  The platform allows users to explore healthcare access data based on various demographic categories, such as:
+  - The platform allows users to explore healthcare access data based on various demographic categories, such as:
   - Race
   - Gender
   - Size of Metro
-  These filters provide insights into how different populations experience healthcare access, highlighting disparities such as the significant gap among Hispanic communities and gender-based differences.
+  - These filters provide insights into how different populations experience healthcare access, highlighting disparities such as the significant gap among Hispanic communities and gender-based differences.
 - **Discussion Forum**
-  The website includes a discussion forum where users can:
+  - The website includes a discussion forum where users can:
   - Post comments, suggestions, or personal stories related to healthcare access.
   - Engage in constructive dialogue with policymakers, community leaders, and the public about healthcare challenges and propose solutions.